timofeysie/rainbow-connection/python/emoji-os/emoji-os-zero-prd.md

 ```

 Both libraries are trying to use the same GPIO pin (in your case, GPIO 6, 19, etc.), and this causes a conflict?
 Since our demo code runs which is seen in the key_demo.py script, how about we apply our menu and emoji selection code to the working wy_demo.py so that we can proceed from a working standpoint?

+But I still see the runtime error: "Please set pin numbering mode using GPIO.setmode(GPIO.BOARD) or GPIO.setmode(GPIO.BCM)" at line 24.